-Zoe Liberman received her B.S. in Psychology from Yale University.
-She then completed her Ph.D. in Developmental Psychology at the University of Chicago, where her research was supported by a National Science Foundation Graduate Research Fellowship.
+Zoe Liberman received her B.S. in Psychology from Yale University (2011) and her Ph.D. in Developmental Psychology from the University of Chicago (2016), where her research was supported by a National Science Foundation Graduate Research Fellowship.
 Zoe joined the faculty of University of California Santa Barbara in 2016.
 She was named a Rising Star by the American Psychological Society in 2017.